Resident Evil (film series): Resident Evil: Afterlife (2010)

 Before the third installment had been released, Constantin prepared to release a fourth entry.
 The film was set in Japan and filmed in 3D with the Fusion Camera System developed by James Cameron and Vince Pace for the 2009 film Avatar.
 It was written and directed by Paul W. S. Anderson and released on September 10, 2010.

 After the events of Extinction, Alice and her clones attack the Umbrella Headquarters in Tokyo.
 Wesker escapes and destroys the facility, killing the clones.
 He is confronted by Alice aboard his helicopter, and injects her with a serum that removes her super-human abilities.
 The helicopter crashes, and only Alice is seen emerging from the rubble.
 After six months of a failed aerial search for other survivors, Alice heads toward the supposed location of Arcadia.
 She lands on an airfield in Alaska, and finds Claire with an Umbrella controlling device attached to her chest and a wiped memory.
 Claire and Alice fly to Los Angeles, where they stumble on a prison wherein they meet Luther West and Chris Redfield, Claire's brother.
 The survivors explain that Arcadia is really a tanker off the coast that has been broadcasting a looped message and is picking up survivors.
 During an attempted escape, Alice, Claire and Chris are the only ones to emerge and they reach the tanker only to find it abandoned.
 Claire's memory begins to return and she remembers Umbrella workers attacking her group of survivors and moving them to the tanker.
 They learn that the ship is an Umbrella research facility, which is conducting experiments on the survivors.
-The three meet Wesker, who has been granted super-human abilities from the T-virus.
+The three meet Albert Wesker, who has been granted super-human abilities from the T-virus.
 After the fight, Alice transmits a message to survivors calling them to create a new and true safe haven.
 As the film closes, a fleet of Umbrella Corporation gunships led by Valentine prepares to lead an assault on the survivors.